Bitcoin Rewards vs Traditional Loyalty Programs: A Merchant's Guide

 Points get devalued.
 This is especially common with larger programs, but it happens across the board.
 A Points Guy Analytics study found that major loyalty programs devalue their points by an average of 12.7% per year, roughly three times the rate of inflation.
 Marriott Bonvoy points lost 25% of their value between 2019 and 2024.
 Hilton enacted three separate point devaluations in a single year.
 The points your customers earned last year are worth less this year, and they know it.

-Most programs fail.
-According to McKinsey, 77% of transactional loyalty programs fail within the first two years.
-Half of all loyalty program cancellations happen within the first year.
+Most programs underperform.
+BCG reported in 2024 that loyalty program engagement in the U.S. was down 10% from 2022, and the share of consumers who say they "never consider other brands" dropped 20%.
 The programs that survive tend to be the ones backed by massive enterprise budgets.
 Not because the model works better at scale, but because those companies can afford to keep subsidizing a program that underperforms.

 The fees add up.
 Traditional loyalty platforms like Smile.io, Yotpo, and LoyaltyLion charge anywhere from $49 to over $2,500 per month, and those fees scale with your order volume.
 The more your business grows, the more you pay.
 That money goes to the platform vendor.
 It doesn't go to your customers.
 It doesn't create a competitive advantage.
 It's an operating cost with diminishing returns.